Pharmacy Residency Learning Experiences

 The Mental Health rotation is a 6 week learning experience for the pharmacy practice resident.
 The rotation will consist of experience in both an acute inpatient psychiatry unit and outpatient mental health clinic.
 The resident will be exposed to various psychiatric disorders ranging from more severe illness or acute exacerbations on the inpatient unit versus more stable or chronic symptoms in the outpatient setting.
 The following disorders will likely be encountered: major depressive disorder, bipolar disorder, schizophrenia, post traumatic stress disorder, personality disorders, substance use disorder, and anxiety disorders including obsessive-compulsive disorder, generalized anxiety disorder, social anxiety disorder, and panic disorder.

+The inpatient psychiatry unit is a 10 bed acute care unit located on the 9th floor of the hospital.
 The inpatient psychiatry experience will require the resident to start their day by reviewing each patient admitted to the acute psychiatric unit.
-The inpatient psychiatry unit is a 10 bed acute care unit located on the 9th floor of the hospital.
 They will prepare assessments and recommendations for daily treatment team and patient rounds.
 After rounds, the resident will participate in, and eventually conduct, patient encounters and a note will be entered for the encounter.
 The resident will also use this time to conduct and document discharge counseling.
-Medication group will take place twice a week on Tuesday and Thursday and commence at 2PM and will end at 2:30PM.
+Medication group will take place twice a week.
 The resident will be responsible for participating in, and eventually conducting and documenting, the group encounters.

 The outpatient experience will occur in the mental health clinic which is located on the 1st floor of the hospital.
 The resident will be expected to participate in and eventually lead patient encounters and provide psychiatric medication therapy management, side effect management, medication renewal, and counseling.
 The resident will also field questions or concerns from colleagues in the clinic and work with their preceptor to determine the provider’s or patient’s request and address appropriately.
 Finally, the encounter will be documented in the patient chart.